zeruhur/binarytrinity/brashly_raidery.md

 You are a group of raiders in search for fortune and glory, subtracting lost artifacts from the clutches of evil organizations and unfair competitors.

 ## Characters
+Toss or choose one of the following characters or make your own.

 **0** - Absent-Minded Professor 3, Anti-Hero 2, Flirt Magnet 1
 **1** - Ace Pilot 3, Cynical Mentor 2, Revolver Are Cool 1
 **2** - Playful Hacker 3, Badass Bookworm 2, Omniglot 1